sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 performance is kept high by only passing a 'finished' channel to one shader instead of layereing multiple shaders on top of each other.

-Material Regions are only available in the Nodegraph.
+Material Regions are only available in the advanced Nodegraph (Preferences/Nodegraph/Enable Advanced Nodegraph)

 ###Tools: